Romance: The literary tradition

-The word "romance" is derived from the Latin word Romanus, meaning "Rome" or "Roman".
+The word romance is derived from the Latin word Romanus, meaning "Rome" or "Roman".
 In the modern day, the word is used with multiple connotations, but its history has a connection to the telling of love stories.
 After the fall of the Roman Empire, a Latin adverb Romanice (from Romanus) became used to mean "in the vernacular" to identify languages which were derivatives of Latin, when Latin itself was used in more formal contexts at the time.
 In Old French (one of the Latin derivatives), this later became romans or romanz, which referred both to the language itself, and also to works composed in it.
 In the Middle Ages, this romans/romanz took on a meaning as referring specifically to a type of narrative verse about chivalry and love (called chivalric romance).
-Some of the earliest literature containing themes considered "romantic" in a more modern sense was written by French poets known as troubadours—exploring a kind of thematic love for a "cold, cruel mistress".
-These poets, like Chrétien de Troyes, were being encouraged by royalty to compose works exemplifying certain ideals (now called "courtly love"), (Note: The term "courtly love" (French: "amour courtois") was coined by the French medievalist Gaston Paris, in 1883.) principally in the town of Poitiers, where Andreas Capellanus also came to write The Art of Courtly Love.
-Courtly love then became emphasized as a theme for chivalric romance.

-The French romans was anglicized into "romance", and initially the term "romantic love" referred to those attitudes and behaviors of courtly love.
-(Note: One early reference (1700) to the phrase "romantic love" is made in reference to the novel Don Quixote, about a knight driven mad by reading chivalric romance.)
+Some of the earliest literature containing themes considered "romantic" in a more modern sense was written by French poets known as troubadours—initially often exploring themes of unrequited love, and emphasizing the worship of a lady (a "cold, cruel mistress").
+Poets like Chrétien de Troyes were encouraged by royalty to compose works exemplifying certain ideals (now called "courtly love"), (Note: The term "courtly love" (French: "amour courtois") was coined by the French medievalist Gaston Paris, in 1883.) notably in the towns of Poitiers and Troyes; later, Andreas Capellanus was influenced by this culture to write The Art of Courtly Love.
+Courtly love also became emphasized as a theme for chivalric romance, a popular form of literature at the time.
+The French word romans was anglicized into romance, and initially the term romantic love referred to those attitudes and behaviors of courtly love.
+(Note: Until the end of the 18th century, the word "romantic" was used to refer to chivalric romance, and aspects of the genre.
+One early reference (1700) to the phrase "romantic love" is made in reference to the novel Don Quixote, about a knight driven mad by reading chivalric romance.)

 Courtly love involved themes elevating the status of the woman, of passionate suffering and separation, and a transformation of the lovers to another plane of existence.
 This is said to have originated from the troubadour poetry and the work by Capellanus, although they were also influenced by even earlier works.
 Often, stories inspired by this tradition are depictions of tragic or unfulfilled love.
 Some examples of "romantic love" stories in this vein are Layla and Majnun, works of Arthurian legend (i.e. Lancelot and Guinevere), Tristan and Iseult, Dante and Beatrice (from La Vita Nuova), Romeo and Juliet and The Sorrows of Young Werther.
 (Note: Strictly speaking, "courtly love" originally referred to the cultural phenomenon which flourished in 12th-century France, although the meaning of the term is imprecise.
 The literary style spread to other areas, such as Britain, where Arthurian legend was created, which has also been called courtly love.
 Italian Renaissance writers in the 13th and 14th centuries (e.g. Dante and Petrarch) were influenced by the tradition.
 Shakespeare (16th–17th centuries) and other writers in his time advocated for love to be a basis for marriage.
 Goethe and Romanticism later came in the 18th century with a literary tradition resembling courtly love, but with modified ideals.
 The entire historical movement has been referred to as "romantic love", or "romantic tradition".)
-The modern romance novel as it's known today (e.g. by Jane Austen) emerged during the 18th-century period of this movement.
+Rather than always being pessimistic, however, others expressed an early "humanistic" perspective on passion—that is, idealizing "human love" in contradiction to religious ideals or social interference—as in the happy ending found in Aucassin and Nicolette.
+The modern romance novel as it's known today (e.g. by Jane Austen) emerged during the 18th-century period of the larger movement.